-- 11.10 Redundancy means a situation where an employee's employment is terminated or changed, whether by an increase or decrease in hours, a change from full-time to part-time or from part-time to full-time and the termination or change is attributable to the operational requirements of the employer.
-However, where a reduction in hours does not reduce the employee's weekly average to below 40, severance shall not apply. - 11.11 Service means all total aggregated service as a salaried medical or dental practitioner with any New Zealand district health board (or predecessors), university, government department or ministry, statutory body, or the armed services.
+- 11.8 Non-clinical duties means duties not directly associated with the diagnosis or management of a particular patient.
+They may include administration, attendance at departmental meetings, formal teaching sessions, audit or other quality assurance activities and personal professional development, including journal reading and research.
+Duties associated with managerial or leadership roles [refer Clause 48.2(e) Section 5] are not to be included as part of an employee's non-clinical time. - 11.9 Ordinary Hourly Rate means the hourly rate derived by dividing the employee's nominal annual base salary rate by 2086. - 11.10 Part-time employee means any employee who is employed under this Agreement for less than forty (40) hours on average each week. - 11.11 Redundancy means a situation where an employee's employment is terminated or changed, whether by an increase or decrease in hours, a change from full-time to part-time or from part-time to full-time and the termination or change is attributable to the operational requirements of the employer.
+However, where a reduction in hours does not reduce the employee's weekly average to below 40, severance shall not apply. - 11.12 Service means all total aggregated service as a salaried medical or dental practitioner with the employer (or predecessors), university, government department or ministry, statutory body, or the armed services.
 Provided that this definition shall not apply for the purposes of any grandparented entitlements e.g. long service leave and retiring gratuities, or any other service-related entitlement in this Agreement that expressly includes its own definition of qualifying service.